Lessons of the War (i)

 World War Two produced less memorable poetry than World War one.
 In part this was because the WW2 generation had less of a poetic education than their fathers; in part also because WW2 was a grim, businesslike affair, in which the things that happened, appalling as they were, were more or less what people expected to happen.
 There was none of the psychic shock, the terrible disillusioning, of WW1.

 Henry Reed was born in 1914.
 This poem, the only one of his to have exhibited any staying power, was written in 1941, when he was doing military training, having been conscripted into WW2.
-The rifle he is taking instruction about seems to be the Lee Enfield .303.
+The rifle he is taking instruction about was the Lee Enfield .303, the standard British infantryman's weapon through both the World Wars, and also the one I trained with in the Combined Cadet Force, 1957-63.

 Reed only published one book of verse.
 He made a living of sorts by writing for the radio, then later by some part-time teaching at the University of Washington in Seattle.
 His life was, however, something of a train wreck.
 Disappointed in love, he sank into alcoholism, and lived much longer than, I would guess, he wanted to, dying in 1986.